Skip to main content

 1. If you are not already grounded, properly ground yourself.

-3. Release the power cable retainers, and then unplug the cables from the power supplies.
+4. Remove the power cable retainers, then unplug the cables from the power supplies.

-4. Loosen the hook and loop strap binding the cables to the cable management device, and then unplug the system cables and SFP and QSFP modules (if needed) from the controller module, keeping track of where the cables were connected.
+5. Loosen the hook and loop strap on the cable management device.
+Unplug the system cables and SFP/QSFP modules (if needed) from the controller module.
+Note each cable's location.

 Leave the cables in the cable management device so that when you reinstall the cable management device, the cables are organized.